vladimiry/ElectronMail/README.md

 ## Build your own package

 - Regardless of the platform you are working on, you will need to have Node.JS v8 installed.
 Version 8 is required to match the Node.JS version Electron comes with.
-If you already have Node.JS installed, but not the version 8, then you might want you to use [Node Version Manager](https://github.com/creationix/nvm) to be able to switch between multiple Node.JS versions:
+If you already have Node.JS installed, but not the version 8, then you might want to use [Node Version Manager](https://github.com/creationix/nvm) to be able to switch between multiple Node.JS versions:
   - Install [NVM](https://github.com/creationix/nvm).
   - Run `nvm instal 8`.
   - Run `nvm use 8`.